 The baseline projections are not intended to be a prediction of budgetary outcomes.
 Rather, the projections reflect CBO’s best judgment about how the economy and the budget will evolve under existing laws.
 That approach allows the baseline to serve as a neutral benchmark against which Members of Congress can measure the effects of proposed legislation.

-CBO’s analysts try to judge whether proposed policies would affect people’s behavior in ways that would generate budgetary savings or costs, and those effects are routinely incorporated in the agency’s cost estimates.
-For example, the agency’s estimates include changes in the production of various crops that would result from adopting new farm policies, changes in the likelihood that people will take up certain government benefits when policies pertaining to those benefits are changed, and changes in the quantity of health care services that are provided when Medicare’s payment rates to providers are changed.
-(Similarly, in its estimates of the budgetary impact of tax legislation, the staff of the Joint Committee on Taxation accounts for behavioral responses to changes in the tax system—for example, changes in the timing and amount of capital gains realizations when the tax rate applicable to capital gains is modified.)
+CBO’s analysts assess the extent to which proposed policies would affect people’s behavior in ways that would generate budgetary savings or costs, and those effects are routinely incorporated in the agency’s cost estimates.
+For example, the agency’s estimates include changes in the production of various crops that would result from adopting new farm policies, changes in the likelihood that people would take up certain government benefits if policies pertaining to those benefits were altered, and changes in the quantity of health care services that would be provided if Medicare’s payment rates to certain providers were adjusted.
+(Similarly, in its estimates of the budgetary effects of tax legislation, the staff of the Joint Committee on Taxation accounts for behavioral responses to changes in the tax system—for example, changes that would take place in the timing and size of capital gains realizations if the tax rate applicable to capital gains was modified.)

-In certain reports, though, and for specific pieces of major legislation (when requested), CBO can and does provide macroeconomic analyses of significant proposed changes in fiscal policy.
-Recent reports incorporating such analyses include the agency’s annual examination of the economic impact of the President’s budget, its annual long-term budget outlook, a 2013 study on the macroeconomic effects of some alternative budgetary paths, the 2012 update to the budget and economic outlook (which shows the consequences of continuing current policies rather than following current law), quarterly reports on the American Recovery and Reinvestment Act, 2011 testimony quantifying the short-term economic impact of alternative policies to increase economic growth and employment, and 2010 testimony on the economic impact of different ways of extending expiring tax provisions.
-Some of those analyses include the feedback effects of changes in the economy on the federal budget; those feedback effects on the budget tend to be relatively small compared with the direct budgetary effects of the policies analyzed.
+In selected reports and for some major pieces of legislation, though, CBO does provide estimates of the effects on the overall economy of changes in federal spending and tax policies.
+Recent reports incorporating such analyses include the agency’s annual examination of the economic impact of the President’s budget, its annual Long-Term Budget Outlook, a 2013 study on the macroeconomic effects of some alternative budgetary paths, a 2012 analysis of certain policies that were contributing to fiscal tightening, and recurring reports on the American Recovery and Reinvestment Act of 2009.
+Some of the analyses also examine how the projected changes in the economy would affect the federal budget; those feedback effects tend to be small relative to the direct budgetary effects of the policies analyzed.

 CBO’s baseline budget and economic projections are intended to show the future paths of the budget and the economy under existing laws.
-Those baseline projections can then serve as a neutral benchmark against which Members of Congress can measure the effects of proposed legislation.
-Because the Congress frequently enacts changes to existing laws, however, actual budgetary and economic outcomes are almost certain to differ from CBO’s projections even if the projections are a perfectly accurate forecast conditional on existing laws.
-The differences between outcomes and projections can be misleading measures of the quality of the projections unless adjustments are made for changes in laws.
+Those baseline projections then serve as a neutral benchmark against which Members of Congress can measure the effects of proposed legislation.
+Because lawmakers frequently enact changes to laws, however, actual budget and economic outcomes are almost certain to differ from CBO’s projections even if the projections are a perfectly accurate forecast conditional on existing laws.
+Therefore, the differences between projections and outcomes can be misleading measures of the quality of the projections unless adjustments are made for changes in laws.

-Therefore, the agency’s updates of its baseline budget projections always include an analysis of the changes from the previous projections, categorizing them as legislative (the result of new legislation), economic (the result of changes in economic conditions and the economic outlook), and technical (the result of changes in other factors).
-When CBO updates its baseline economic projections, the agency always describes the nature and sources of the changes from the previous projections.
-Comparisons of CBO’s economic projections with those of other forecasters—without adjusting for differences in assumed fiscal policy—show that the accuracy of CBO’s projections has been very similar to that of the Blue Chip consensus (an average of private-sector forecasters) and the Administration.
-(CBO regularly publishes such comparisons.)
+The agency’s updates of its baseline budget projections include an analysis of the changes from the previous projections, categorizing them as legislative (the result of new legislation), economic (the result of changes in economic conditions and the economic outlook), and technical (the result of changes in other factors).
+CBO also regularly publishes comparisons of its economic projections with those of other forecasters.
+Those comparisons—which do not adjust for differences in assumed fiscal policy—show that the accuracy of CBO’s projections has been very similar to that of the Blue Chip consensus (an average of private-sector forecasters) and the Administration.

-Judging the accuracy of CBO’s cost estimates for legislation that is ultimately enacted is often difficult or impossible—sometimes because the legislation was changed after CBO prepared its cost estimate, or because the actual costs or savings resulting from enacting legislation are a small part of a large budget account or revenue stream and cannot be identified.
-(Here are a few examples of cases in which it is possible to match up results with earlier estimates for specific pieces of legislation.)
-When spending for a government program turns out to be higher or lower than CBO had expected after a legislative change, it is generally unclear whether the error should be attributed to the previous baseline projection for spending under that program or to the agency’s estimate of the effects of the new legislation.
-Nonetheless, CBO carefully scrutinizes errors in its projections, reviews data on the spending patterns for federal programs, and consults with outside experts on those programs in order to improve its estimating methodologies.
+Judging the accuracy of CBO’s cost estimates for legislation that is ultimately enacted is often quite difficult—generally because the actual costs or savings resulting from enacting legislation are a small part of a large budget account or revenue stream and cannot be separately identified.
+As a result, when spending for a government program turns out to be higher or lower than CBO had expected after a legislative change, it is usually unclear whether the error should be attributed to the previous baseline projection for spending under that program or to CBO’s estimate of the effects of the new legislation.
+Nonetheless, CBO carefully scrutinizes errors in its projections, reviews data on spending patterns for federal programs, and consults with outside experts on those programs in order to improve its estimating methodology.

 CBO also endeavors to communicate to the Congress the uncertainty of the agency’s estimates.
-For example, most of the agency’s analyses of the economic effects of changes in tax and spending policies present ranges of estimated effects, and the agency’s projections of the finances of the Social Security system include ranges of outcomes derived from the uncertainty about key economic and demographic variables.
+For example, most of CBO’s analyses of the economic effects of changes in tax and spending policies present ranges of estimated effects; the agency’s long-term budget projections show the effects of alternative outcomes for key demographic and economic variables; and the agency’s projections of the finances of the Social Security system include ranges of outcomes derived from uncertainty about key variables.

-Sometimes the Congress begins public consideration of a bill for which CBO has developed such a preliminary estimate but has not had time to complete a careful review of the specific language that has been made public and to prepare a formal cost estimate.
-In order to promptly make its analysis public in such cases, CBO sometimes provides preliminary results based on the specifications that had been given to it by committee or leadership staff and clearly indicates how those analyses differs from the detailed review of legislative language that underlies its formal cost estimates.
+Sometimes the Congress begins public consideration of a proposal for which CBO has developed a preliminary estimate but has not had time to complete a careful review of the legislative language that has been made public and to prepare a formal cost estimate.
+In such cases, CBO sometimes releases publicly its preliminary analyses and clearly indicates how those analyses differ from formal cost estimates.

-A number of other countries have parliamentary budget offices or independent fiscal institutions that provide budgetary and economic information for their legislatures and/or the public.
-However, the specific responsibilities of such offices vary among countries.
-The Organisation for Economic Co-operation and Development (OECD) coordinates a network of officials of those offices, and the International Monetary Fund (IMF) has produced a comparison of offices across countries.
+A number of other countries have parliamentary budget offices or independent fiscal institutions that provide budgetary and economic information for their legislatures and the public.
+However, the responsibilities of such offices vary among countries.
+The Organisation for Economic Co-operation and Development coordinates a network of officials of those offices.